Primary Navigation Mobile

 An old battery with old clamps can accumulate all sorts of gunk that stops it working properly.

-Mix a tablespoon of baking soda and a drop of water into a paste, then smear it onto the battery terminals.
+Mix a tablespoon of baking soda and a drop of water into a paste, disconnect the battery cables, then smear it onto the terminals.
 Let it fizz for 10 minutes, then scrub the terminals with the wire brush until the muck is removed.
 Rinse off any excess paste with de-ionised water, then dry the terminals with a clean rag.
 Reattach the battery cables and you’re good to go.

 9. Make sure your battery is secure